Sunday, December 13, 2009

 List of supported Firmware versions

-Unfortunately OpenBIOS doesn't support booting Solaris.
-The proprietary OpenBoot PROM (OBP) is currently necessary.
+The proprietary OpenBoot PROM (OBP) can boot all the Solaris versions available for the sun4m architecture (see the previous chapter).
 The SPARCstation-5 OBP versions 2.15 and 2.29 are known to work.
 The SPARCstation-20 revisions 2.15, 2.22 and 2.25 work only for some guest CPU models.
 If you have tested other OBP versions please let me know.

 Compiling qemu-system-sparc

-The qemu version 0.13+ is capable of booting Solaris.
-Nevertheless some bugfixes or features are only included in the "bleeding edge", a.k.a git master.
+The qemu version 0.13+ is capable of booting some Solaris versions.
+In order to run Solaris 2.6+, a QEMU 2.5.91+ (April the 12th, 2016) is required.
+Indeed, some bugfixes or features are only included in the "bleeding edge", a.k.a git master.
 Compiling master is straightforward:

 git clone git://git.qemu.org/qemu.git